cisco-ce/roomos.cisco.com/doc/MTR/APIAndCustomizations.md

 RoomOS is the operating system that powers Cisco collaboration devices, no matter which service the device is registered to.
 RoomOS offers a powerful public API that lets you create integrations and customizations, and tweak and tune a device's setup and behavior.
 This API is often referred to as the _xAPI_.

----
-**Important!
-The list of supported APIs on Cisco devices with Microsoft Teams Rooms is a work in progress.
-This means that the list of commands that are available now are likely to change in the upcoming releases.
-Therefore, we recommend you to NOT create integrations based on the currently available set of APIs.**

----

 ## Requirements and limitations
-* To be able to sign in and program with the xAPI, a Cisco device with Microsoft Teams Rooms must also be registered to Control Hub.
+To be able to sign in and program with the xAPI, a Cisco device with Microsoft Teams Rooms must also be registered to Control Hub.

 ## Connecting to the API
 There are several ways to access the xAPI: SSH, HTTP/HTTPS, web sockets, serial connection, and using the [cloud API](https://developer.webex.com/docs/api/guides/device-developers-guide#xapi).